damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 ## Major Changes:

 ### Behavior of -InputObject:

+Until Module X.X.X, -InputObject supports passing an in memory created object to additional cmdlet in pipeline.Due to above design, updating resources becomes a multi step approeach.

-With the new release, -InputObject behavior would be changing for a seamless experience.
-In contrast to earlier use, -InputObject now would support object of corresponding input type as well as resource Id directly to the cmdlet.This would make cmdlet usage fairly easy and faster as compared to the old approach.
+With the new module release, -InputObject behavior would be changing for a seamless experience.

+In contrast to earlier approach, -InputObject now would support object of corresponding input type as well as resource Id directly to the cmdlet.This would make cmdlet usage fairly easy and faster as compared to the old approach.

-Below example shows the difference in usage for using Input Object for updatng capture window information:
+Below example shows the difference in -InputObject Usage:

-### Old Approach
+### Before

-Below example shows old approach of updating capture properties on existing event hub
+Below example shows how to update capture description on existing event hub with Module version older than X.X.X
 ```
 $createdEventHub = Get-AzEventHub -ResourceGroupName MyResourceGroupName -Namespace MyNamespaceName -Name MyCreatedEventHub
 $createdEventHub.CaptureDescription = New-Object -TypeName Microsoft.Azure.Commands.EventHub.Models.PSCaptureDescriptionAttributes